surajakdev/Django-React-Ecommerce/README.md

 # Django-React-Ecommerce
-## Take branch named "Ecomm" for code.
+## Take branch named "Ecomm" for readme and code.